Medication Summary

 Class Summary

-Because solar urticaria involves IgE-mediated mast cell degranulation with consequent histamine release, the first line of treatment consists of long-acting, nonsedating H1-receptor blockers.
-Often, such agents achieve a protective factor of 10 or more.
-The extent to which this is useful depends on the severity of the disease itself.
-For example, someone who gets hives after just a few seconds of sun exposure is unlikely to benefit from antihistamine monotherapy.
-A patient requiring 10 minutes or more of exposure would show more benefit.
+The extent to which antihistamines are useful against solar urticaria depends on the severity of the disease itself.
+For example, someone who gets hives after just a few seconds of sun exposure is unlikely to benefit from antihistamine monotherapy, while a patient requiring 10 minutes or more of exposure would show more benefit.
 Antihistamines seem to block wheal response and minimize pruritus, but they do not entirely eliminate an erythematous reaction.
-This tendency should be explained to the patient.
+This should be explained to the patient.

 Cetirizine (Zyrtec)

-Forms complex with histamine for H1-receptor sites in blood vessels, GI tract, and respiratory tract.
+Cetirizine forms a complex with histamine for H1-receptor sites in the blood vessels, gastrointestinal (GI) tract, and respiratory tract.

 Fexofenadine (Allegra)

-Competes with histamine for H1 receptors in GI tract, blood vessels, and respiratory tract, reducing hypersensitivity reactions.
-Does not sedate.
+Fexofenadine competes with histamine for H1 receptors in the GI tract, blood vessels, and respiratory tract, reducing hypersensitivity reactions.
+The drug does not sedate.

 Desloratadine (Clarinex)

-Long-acting tricyclic histamine antagonist selective for H1 receptor.
-Relieves nasal congestion and systemic effects of seasonal allergy.
-A major metabolite of loratadine, which, after ingestion, is metabolized extensively to active metabolite 3-hydroxydesloratadine.
+Desloratadine is a long-acting tricyclic histamine antagonist selective for H1 receptors.
+It relieves nasal congestion and systemic effects of seasonal allergy.
+The drug is a major metabolite of loratadine, which, after ingestion, is metabolized extensively to active metabolite 3-hydroxydesloratadine.

 Antimalarials